wenxuan-song/crafty-comet-site/README.md

 # Documentation

-This document provides technical documentation for the Air Quality and COPD Prevalence Analysis project based on the workflow.ipynb.
+This document provide the technical documentation for the Air Quality and COPD Prevalence Analysis project based on the workflow.ipynb.

 ## Getting Started (For TAs)